David Nangle

-David M. Nangle (born December 18, 1960) was an American state legislator that served in the Massachusetts House of Representatives from 1999 to 2020.
+David M. Nangle (born December 18, 1960) is an American politician who served in the Massachusetts House of Representatives from 1999 to 2020.
 He is a Lowell resident and a member of the Democratic Party.
 While a member of the House, he served as the chair of the House Ethics committee.
-In February 2021, Nangle pleaded guilty to charges of wire fraud, bank fraud, making false statements to a bank, and filing false tax returns.
-He is currently serving a 15 month prison sentence at FMC Devens until November 2022.
+In February 2021, Nangle pleaded guilty to charges of wire fraud, bank fraud, making false statements to a bank, and filing false tax returns and was sentenced to 15 months in prison and two years of supervised release.
+He was released from federal custody on November 10, 2022.

 Early life and education

 Nangle grew up in Lowell, Massachusetts and graduated from Lowell High School in 1978.

 Political career

 Nangle was first elected to represent the 18th Middlesex district in 1998 defeating Republican Karen Simao with 60.9% of the vote.
 Following redistricting after the 2000 Census, Nangle began to serve as the representative for the 17th Middlesex district starting in 2003.
 Under speaker Robert DeLeo, Nangle became chair of the Massachusetts House Ethics committee and a member of DeLeo's leadership team, serving as one of the floor division chairs.
 Following the federal indictment, Nangle resigned his leadership positions in February 2020.
 In November 2020, Nangle lost the 2020 Democratic primary election for the 17th Middlesex District to Vanna Howard.